magicstickuk/multisite-post-duplicator/readme.txt

 * NEW: Cool new checkboxes in the settings page (Thanks to http://kleinejan.github.io/titatoggle/)
 * Fixed: Issue with default 'post status' setting giving php notice in debug mode
 * Fixed: Issue with multiple duplicate messages showing the same details.
-* Fixed: Setting producing undesired behaviour for tags and taxonomies in some senarios.
+* Fixed: Setting producing undesired behaviour for tags and taxonomies in some scenarios.
 * Improved filters used to build the metabox markup

 = 1.5.5 =